 If your principal place of employment is in another country or state and you are temporarily working in Queensland, compensation is not payable under the Act.

 This might be an issue if you are employed in Queensland, but the company you work for has international branches and relocates you.
 Temporary overseas employment arrangements (shorter than six months) will generally not classify you as employed overseas, but longer assignments can.

-You will also not be eligible for workers compensation if you travel overseas for work and injure yourself doing something outside of the requirements of your employment.
+You will also not be eligible for Workers Compensation Claim if you travel overseas for work and injure yourself doing something outside of the requirements of your employment.